Usama-Habib/Weather-App/document/document.md

 -   Start your tomcat.

-**[How good Modularity:]{.underline}**
+**How good Modularity:**

-> The Weather App is well organized.
-Code is written using Java
-> programming language.
-Application is divide into various packages,
-> where each package serves a specific purpose.
-Following are the
-> packages in this app:
+The Weather App is well organized.
+Code is written using Java programming language.
+Application is divide into various packages, where each package serves a specific purpose.
+Following are the packages in this app:

 -   Data: Hold/Server data to the app.